robertjli/adventofcode/2023/blog.md

 no defined mapping, I had to figure out a way to account for that remainder.
 I finally realized that I could just create mapping for these "gaps", then I wouldn't need to keep track of what portions of ranges weren't accounted for.

+### Day 6: Wait For It

+I took a look at some other answers from yesterday, and I was suprised to find that many people just iterated over all of the seeds individually, and used concurrency and computing power to get it done in a reasonable amount of time (less than two minutes).
+I'm pretty sure I would have saved at least two minutes if I just brute-forced the solution instead of implementing my range-boundary one, but to be honest I'm still proud of what I wrote.
+Still, it's something to keep in mind.

+Today's was fairly simple, and I did implement an O(N) solution, where N is the time of the race.
+I slightly optimized it by realizing that it was symmetric, so I only needed to calculate half of the possibilities.
+The longer race in part 2 took 62ms to calculate, which is a lot worse than the 65µs of part 1, and by far the longest runtime of any solution thus far, but it's still less than a second, so I won't sweat it.